(U.S.) Memorial Day Office Closing

 A report by efficiency experts in 1938 led to a complete reorganization of the administration of Kappa Alpha Theta, including its central office.
 Miss Green stepped down from her position as executive secretary in 1939.
 Helen Sackett become the executive secretary, and Dorathea Jacobs joined her as bookkeeper.
 The central office was moved to Evanston, Illinois.
 Between 1939 and 1983, the Evanston office moved three times.
 Dorothy Vaaler served as executive secretary from 1960 to 1972, Rosemary Nilson from 1972 to 1974, Marge Beebe McAdams from 1974 to 1977, and Nancy Weese from 1977 to 1983.

-As early as 1974, Grand Council discussed the possibility of the Fraternity having its own building.
-Discussion centered on Indianapolis as the possible location for such an office.
+As early as 1974, Grand Council discussed the possibility of Kappa Alpha Theta purchasing its own headquarters building.
+Discussion centered on Indianapolis as the possible location for such an office due to tax credits given to nonprofits at the time as well as Indiana being the state of our founding.
 In 1979, a committee and funds were dedicated to the process.
 In 1982, ground was broken for the new home, and it was dedicated in 1983.
-Since coming to Indianapolis, there have been two executive directors, Marcia Bond, 1983 to 1997 and Elizabeth Sierk Corridan, 1997-2015.
-Corridan was named chief executive officer in December 2015.
-Headquarters expanded into a second building, next door to the 8740 building, in 2015.
-Also in 2015, Theta headquarters expanded into a second building next door to the original 8740 facility.
+Since headquarters has been in Indianapolis, there have been two executive directors: Marcia Bond, from 1983 to 1997, and Elizabeth Sierk Corridan, from 1997 to 2015.
+Corridan was named chief executive officer (CEO) in December 2015 and remains in this position today.

 The National Panhellenic Conference (NPC) was founded in 1902 as an umbrella organization for 26 national and international women's fraternities and sororities.
 Kappa Alpha Theta, along with Alpha Phi, Alpha Chi Omega, Gamma Phi Beta, Delta Gamma, Delta Delta Delta, Kappa Kappa Gamma, Pi Beta Phi, and Chi Omega, was a founding member group and is the only organization to have held the chairmanship of NPC three times.Learn More

-If you need to view Kappa Alpha Theta's Constitution & Bylaws or Risk Management Handbook, please contact us for assistance.Contact Us
+Please contact us if you need to view Kappa Alpha Theta's Constitution & Bylaws or Risk Management Handbook.Contact Us